wanyakrecipes/coft-web/README.md

 - Need to work on image re-sizing, so it scales to fit half a page.
 - Need to add clean links to each section (so /about, not /about.html)
 - Alter footer.html so that home and gitbug have slightly larger font to credit.
+- Need to layouts/posts list.html and single.html to enable content/posts to generate automatically.